 Pricing.
 Price-setting in apps is governed by the following rules:

 - You may price items for sale in your own local currency where such pricing is supported.
-However, if you are pricing in the Facebook Credits virtual currency (“Credits”) you may not price items for sale in fractions of Credits.

 - You may not price an item differently based on a user’s electronic value Balance.